-- Metabolic syndrome: Taking a specific black seed oil product twice daily has been shown, in early research, might reduce total cholesterol, “bad” low-density lipoprotein cholesterol, and blood sugar levels in people with metabolic syndrome.
+- Metabolic syndrome: Taking a specific black seed oil product twice daily has been shown, in early research, to reduce total cholesterol, “bad” low-density lipoprotein cholesterol, and blood sugar levels in people with metabolic syndrome.

 - Relieve drug withdrawal symptoms: Black seed oil has been found to relieve certain symptoms associated with narcotic drug withdrawal (opiate withdrawal).

-- Good for your skin: Helping tone, texture and wrinkles black seed oil is full of vitamins, essential fatty acids, antioxidants and amino acids making it a perfect daily skin moisturizer.
+- Good for your skin: Helping tone, texture and wrinkles, black seed oil is full of vitamins, essential fatty acids, antioxidants and amino acids making it a perfect daily skin moisturizer.
 Note: be careful to ensure you are not allergic to the oil before applying to the face.
 Perform a patch test on the back of the elbow, leaving on overnight, to see if you develop any form of reaction.